About Us

 Knowledge that Respects and Reveals

-At Instituto Impacto, science is a tool for transformation.
-Through it, we deepen our understanding of large predators and the ecosystems they inhabit, always with an ethical, respectful approach aligned with life conservation.
-Our scientific work is based on non-invasive collection techniques, meaning methods that allow us to study animals without capturing, stressing, or directly interfering with their behavior.
-We primarily use feces, hair, and other natural traces left by animals in their environment.
-These materials, often overlooked at first glance, carry valuable information: genetics, diet, territory use, hormone levels, health status, and even relationships between individuals.
-The science we practice is integrated into the territory.
-We collaborate with researchers, academic institutions, and, most importantly, local communities, who are often the first to find these traces and contribute directly to data collection.
-This collaboration expands our reach and strengthens the value of collective knowledge.
+At Impacto Institute, science is an instrument of transformation.
+It is through science that we deepen our understanding of large predators and the ecosystems in which they live, always with an ethical, respectful approach aligned with the conservation of life.
+Our scientific work is based on non-invasive collection techniques, that is, methods that allow us to study animals without capturing them, stressing them, or directly interfering with their behavior.
+We mainly use feces, fur, and other natural traces left by animals in their environment.
+These materials, often ignored at first glance, carry valuable information: genetics, diet, territory use, hormone levels, health status, and even relationships between individuals.
+The science we practice is integrated with the territory.
+We work in partnership with researchers, academic institutions, and, above all, with local communities, who are often the first to find the traces and contribute directly to data collection.
+This collaboration broadens our reach and strengthens the value of collective knowledge.

 Environmental Education: